 In order to successfully be approved for a CR1 or IR1 Spouse visa that allows your foreign spouse to enter the USA and take up permanent residence with you, US immigration must be confident that you, the US sponsor, have enough financial strength, to support and feed your future family.
 They must be convinced that there is no chance your new family would need public benefits such as welfare, or food stamps to survive.

-The financial requirement is that your income must be over 125% of the poverty income level where you live.
+The financial requirement is that your income must be over 125% of the poverty income level, based on the number of people you have to support, in the state where you live.

 Required Annual Income

 $21,775, if 2 Persons in Family or Household

 $27,450, if 3 Persons in Family or Household

 $33,125, if 4 Persons in Family or Household

 The Financial eligibility thresholds are lower for active military, and higher for residents of Alaska or Hawaii.

 Normally you provide your most recent Federal Tax Return, 3 to 6 pay stubs showing ‘Year to date’ earnings, plus a letter from your employer confirming your job, and what your expected annual pay is.

 Cash Assets can count as an alternate to income.